mikeharris-des/ChatServer/README.txt

 ACKNOWLEDGEMENTS:
-    I would like to express my gratitude to Louis D. Nel for providing the initial outline and specifications for several assignments during my time at Carleton University.
+    I would like to express my gratitude to Louis D. Nel for providing the initial outline and specifications for several assignments during my time at University.
 These assignments served as the foundation for the project presented here, showcasing the skills and knowledge gained under Professor Nel's guidance.
 ---------------------------------------------------------------------------------------------------------------